 - Elimination of the apartment block initially proposed for the property frontage on Watson Parkway North.
-The entire frontage along Watson Parkway is now being left as a natural area to be conveyed to the City and zoned P.1 (conservation). - An increased setback to the Metrolinx property line along the south side of the subject lands to ensure the slope stability in this area. - Street 1 in the plan originally connected to Cityview Drive.
-City staff expressed concern about the sight lines in this area and therefore this connection has been eliminated.
-The southerly connection to Cityview Drive and the two connections to the subdivision to the north will provide sufficient road connections for this residential community. - The plan now includes a mix of single detached, semi-detached, on-street townhouse units and a cluster townhouse block that will include both traditional and stacked townhouse units for a total of 223 units. - The park has been located adjacent to the park in the Cityview subdivision to provide a larger community facility for these two subdivisions.
+The entire frontage along Watson Parkway is now being left as a natural area to be conveyed to the City and zoned NHS (Natural Heritage System). - An increased setback to the Metrolinx property line along the south side of the subject lands to ensure the slope stability in this area. - Originally the plan included two connections to Cityview Drive.
+City staff expressed concern about the sight lines around the most northerly connection and therefore this intersection has been eliminated.
+The southerly connection to Cityview Drive and the two connections to the subdivision to the north will provide sufficient road connections for this residential community. - The plan now includes a mix of single detached, semi-detached, on-street townhouse units and a cluster townhouse block that will include stacked townhouse units for a total of 234 units. - The park has been increased in size and located adjacent to the park in the Cityview subdivision thereby providing a larger community facility for these two subdivisions.

-- The subject lands includes a total of 17.684 hectares.
-Block 120 on the plan includes wetland, woodland and natural heritage features for a total of 6.508 hectares of land. - According to the City's Parkland Dedication By-law (2019) 20366 as amended by By-law (2019)-20380, By-Law (2020)-20531 and By-Law (2021)-20573; the definition of "land" specifically excludes any hazard lands, natural heritage features, or ecological buffers identified in the City's Official Plan, an approved Secondary Plan, or through an environmental impact study accepted by the City.
-Block 120 is identified as Natural Heritage Features in the City's Official Plan as well as by an Environmental Impact Study.
+- The subject lands include a total of 17.684 hectares.
+Block 113 on the plan includes wetland, woodland and natural heritage features for a total of 6.566 hectares of land. - According to the City's Parkland Dedication By-law (2022) 20717; the definition of "land" specifically excludes any hazard lands, natural heritage features, or ecological buffers identified in the City's Official Plan, an approved Secondary Plan, or through an environmental impact study accepted by the City.
+Block 113 is identified as Natural Heritage Features in the City's Official Plan as well as by an Environmental Impact Study.

-In addition, the by-law defines "development" as the construction, erection or placing of one or more buildings on land or the making of an addition or alteration to a building that has the effect of substantially increasing the size or usability thereof by increasing the Gross Floor Area of the building by forty-percent (40%) or more, the addition of one or more new Dwelling Unit(s), or a conversion to a different use.

-Block 120 does not meet the definition of development.
-With this information, the calculations of the area required for parkland dedication must exclude Block 120 from the calculation.
+In addition, the by-law defines "develop" as the construction, erection or placing of one or more buildings on land or the making of an addition or alteration to a building that has the effect of substantially increasing the size or usability thereof by increasing the Gross Floor Area of the building by fifty percent (50%) or more, the addition of one or more new Dwelling Unit(s), or a conversion to a different use.
+Block 113 does not meet the definition of development.
+With this information, the calculations of the area required for parkland dedication must exclude Block 113 from the calculation.

 The by-law establishes calculations for developments outside of the downtown with a total density of less than 100 units/hectare.
-In this case the property is being developed at a density of 20 units/hectare.
+In this case the property is being developed at a density of 21 units/hectare.
 As such, the following calculations apply and whichever calculation results in the greatest area, this is the calculation to be used in determining parkland requirement.

 - 5% land dedication.
-In this case, the development land is 11.176 hectares (17.684-6.508).
-The parkland required for this area is 0.56 hectares. - ${\odot}$ 1 hectare/500 units.
-Since the plan includes 223 units, the calculation results in a parkland requirement of 0.45 hectares
+In this case, the development land is 11.118 hectares (17.684-6.566).
+The parkland required for this area would be 0.56 hectares. - o 1 hectare/500 units.
+Since the plan includes 234 units, the calculation results in a parkland requirement of 0.47 hectares.

-The draft plan of subdivision will provide a park of 0.599 hectares in size.
-Therefore, the park block will meet the required park land dedication as set out in the City's by-law without the need for a cash-in-lieu payment.
+The draft plan of subdivision will provide a park of 0.780 hectares in size.
+Therefore, the park block will meet the required park land dedication as set out in the City's by-law without the need for a cashin-lieu payment.